JuliaPhylo/PhyloNetworks.jl/docs/src/man/fixednetworkoptim.md

   (rooted network on the left below).
-- For the second best network in our list, there are 2 ways to root it with A: on the external edge 8 to A (top right), or on its parent edge 10 (bottom right).
-These 2 options give quite different rooted versions of the network, one of which requires the existence of an unsampled taxon, sister to BOECD, that would have contributed to introgression into an ancestor of E. The second rooted version says that an ancestor of
+- For the second best network in our list, there are 2 ways to root it with A: on the external edge 8 to A (top right), or on its parent edge 10 These 2 options give quite different rooted versions of the network, one of which requires the existence of an unsampled taxon, sister to BOECD, that would have contributed to introgression into an ancestor of E. The second rooted version says that an ancestor of